mirsabbir/course-management-app/README.md

 ## Architecture
 ### Components & Their Responsibilities
-#### Frontend (React UI)
-Technologies: React, Axios (for HTTP requests), React Router (for routing).
-Responsibilities:
-Provide an intuitive interface for students and staff.
-Allow staff to manage courses, classes, students, and enrollments.
-Allow students to view their enrolled courses and classes and see other students in their classes.
-Protect routes and functionality with JWT-based authentication (i.e., show "Login" button if not authenticated and "Welcome {name}, Logout" if authenticated).
-#### Backend (Web API - .NET 9)
-- Built with .NET 9, adhering to Clean Architecture with four distinct projects: API, Domain, Infrastructure, and Application.
-- Fluent Validation is used for input validation across the system.
-- Error handling is managed through exception handling middleware, providing structured error responses.
-- Supports pagination for API endpoints.
-- A custom attribute is implemented to enforce authentication and authorization checks (scopes and roles).
-- Unit and integration tests are written for robust testing.
-- Logs are structured using Serilog for clear and consistent monitoring.
-- Open API Swagger is utilized for API documentation.
 #### Authorization Server (Web API - .NET 9)
 - Developed an OAuth server using Duende Identity Server and ASP.NET Identity for authentication.
 - Followed Clean Architecture, organizing the solution into four projects: API, Domain, Infrastructure, and Application.